confox/ByeBye/README.md

     python byebye.py
     ```

-4. **Follow the Prompts**: Follow the prompts to select a drive and securely delete its contents.
+4. **Follow the Prompts**: Select a drive from the list of available drives and confirm to securely delete its contents.

-    **Note:** Ensure that you have appropriate permissions to modify the files on the selected drive.
-Always make sure you have backups of important data before running the script.
+    **Note:** Ensure you have necessary permissions and backups before proceeding.

 ### Running the Script Remotely